Is It Illegal to Pass a Left Turning Vehicle By Using the Shoulder of the Road?

 Understanding the Restrictions Against Passing On the Right of Another Vehicle Including a Left Turning Vehicle

-As per section 150 of the Highway Traffic Act, R.S.O.
+The prohibition against using an unpaved shoulder to pass another vehicle on the right, including another vehicle that is stopped and waiting to make a left-hand turn, is found in section 150 of the Highway Traffic Act, R.S.O.
 1990, c.
-H.8, driving upon an unpaved shoulder to pass another vehicle on the right, including another vehicle that is stopped and waiting to make a left-hand turn, in unlawful.
-Specifically, section 150 of the Highway Traffic Act states:
+H.8, which specifically states:

 Passing to right of vehicle